[Analysis] Is geothermal energy the climate fix everyone forgot?

 "The EU already has a hydrogen, wind, solar, heat pumps and hydrogen strategy," Kumar said.
 "Given its potential, geothermal deserves a strategy of its own," he said.

 "Geologists have already mapped out where the best potential is," he added.
-"What we need now is vibility," Kumar said.
+"What we need now is visibility," Kumar said.